rndblog/rndblog.github.io/_posts/2015-09-13-notes-on-nosql-basics.markdown

 As was discussed, on the other side this architecture approach make hard to maintain indexes and queries, which require data from different shards.

-Different NoSQL databases provide different sharding algos, configurable and automatic.
+Different NoSQL databases provide different sharding algos, configurable and/or automatic.

 Some RDBMS may offer sharding, but in NoSQL this is key architectural property.